 Brining Pheasant:

-- Combine water, salt, sugar, thyme, bay leaves, and garlic in a large stockpot.
+- Combine water, salt, brown sugar, thyme, bay leaves, and garlic in a large stockpot.
 Bring to a boil.

 - Cover and refrigerate for 12 hours.